-During my medical clerkship rotation in UST, we had a patient in the Neurology ward, a girl named Melissa, who was about 7 or 8 years old.
-Her little body had been racked by illness, and every day she softly cries in pain, “Tatay, nanay, ang sakit sakit po ng ulo ko” (Dad, Mom, my head really hurts).
-But in spite of her suffering she remained courteous to the nurses and doctors, always answers with “po” and “opo”.
-Her family is poor and they can hardly afford the medications let alone the ancillary tests needed for her work-up.
-Because a head CT scan cost a fortune during those days (and still is today), this imaging study was not immediately performed until the necessary paper works from the social services (SAGIP) has been approved.
+During my medical clerkship rotation in University of Sto.
+Tomas (UST), we had a patient in the Neurology ward, a girl named Melissa, who was about 7 years old.
+Her little body had been racked by illness, and every day she quietly cries in pain, “Tatay, nanay, ang sakit sakit po ng ulo ko” (Dad, Mom, my head really hurts).
+But in spite of her suffering she remained courteous to the nurses and doctors, always answering with “po” and “opo”.

-In the CT suite, our worst suspicion became reality.
-Melissa’s head CT scan did not just show a brain tumor, but multiple tumors of varying sizes giving the appearance of a starry night.
+In the CT suite, our worst suspicion became a reality: Melissa’s head CT scan did not just show a brain tumor, but multiple tumors of varying sizes giving the appearance of a starry night.
 It was a death sentence for the little girl.

 It was almost midnight when we headed back to the Charity ward.
-Melissa’s father, who was with us, was holding back tears, hiding his sorrow from his daughter.
-We were all silent as we walked our way back, with our heads hung low, except for Melissa who was oblivious of the gravity of her prognosis, and continued to marvel at the spangled sky.
+Melissa’s father, who was with us, was holding back tears, trying to hide his sorrow from his daughter.
+We were silent as we walked our way back, with our heads hung low, except for Melissa who was oblivious of the gravity of her prognosis, still reveling at the starry sky.

 One morning, as I entered the Neurology ward, I glanced at Melissa’s bed.
-It was empty, and the mattress rolled up.
-She passed away peacefully into the night.
+It was empty, with the mattress rolled up.

 I was in deep thought when I was interrupted by my son, “Daddy, come outside, look at the full moon”.
 I cannot miss this.
 I have to go.